-This Policy explains when and why we collect personal information about people who enquire about or make an investment using the services of Nexus Global.
+This Policy explains when and why we collect personal information about people who enquire about or make an investment using the services of Blacktower Group.
 The policy also explains how we use that information, the conditions under which we may disclose information to others and how we keep personal information secure.

 When using the term “processing”, we mean any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (so practically anything we do to your personal data is processing!)